The Absence of Periodicity in Repeating FRB: Discussion

 \section{Discussion}

 The failure to detect periodicity in repeating FRB casts doubt on popular models that attribute them to rotating magnetic neutron stars.
 The data exclude not only strict, PSR-like or RRAT-like periodicity, but even models with substantial scatter of burst times around rotations of a presumed neutron star source.
-Aperiodic models, such as accretion discs around black holes, do not suffer this difficulty and should be considered, even though there is no understood mechanism by which they might produce FRB (a problem also with neutron star models).
+Aperiodic models, such as accretion discs around black holes should be considered, even though there is no understood mechanism by which they might produce FRB (a problem also with neutron star models).

+Black hole accretion disc models must address the absence of FRB from known black holes, both stellar mass black holes in binaries and supermassive holes in AGN.
+This might be related to the mass of the black hole, which is why intermediate mass black holes are suggested, although no mechanism for this is evident.

+There may be large observational selection effects.
+The inner regions of the accretion discs and funnels of luminous stellar mass and AGN black holes are in the intense radiation fields that make these objects observable; such radiation fields are hostile environments for the acceleration of energetic electrons because of Compton scattering.
+If only a small fraction of black hole accretion discs are favorably oriented for observation of FRB, and FRB are preferentially (or only) emitted by low luminosity black hole accretion then observational selection mitigates against the identification of FRB sources with identified black holes.

+The related environments of FRB 121102 and SGR/PSR J1745-2900 \citep{K21b} suggests this latter object as a candidate repeating FRB.
+No FRB has been observed from it, but its Galactic location means that even micro-FRB would be detectable.
+It might repay monitoring.

 Non-repeating FRB pose a different problem because the rate of catastrophic events is insufficient, even if each catastrophe produces an observable FRB.
-This suggests appealing to intrinsically infrequent but repeating events that are not accompanied by a larger number of weaker events, such as would be implied by a power law distribution of their fluxes or fluences.
+This suggests appealing to intrinsically infrequent but repeating events that are not accompanied by a larger number of weaker events, such as would be implied by a power law distribution of their fluxes or fluences, in analogy to the giant outbursts of SGR.